How Our Christian Rehab For Men is Different

 Change Doesn’t Really Sink in Unless it is Lived

-How Does Southwest Florida Men’s Rehab Charge So Little?
+How Does Our Men’s Rehab Center Charge So Little?

-The Teen Challenge Southeast adult addiction treatment programs are supported by the community and recoup only a small part of their cost from the charged tuition.
+The Teen Challenge adult addiction treatment centers are supported by the community and recoup only a small part of their cost from the charged tuition.
 We have nearly 60 years of evidence that this model works, so the community gets behind us.
 We successfully transform individuals who were once enslaved by addiction into vibrant, productive, and peaceful individuals who care for others.
 The community is, therefore, very grateful!

 In an Teen Challenge Outcomes Study by The National Institute on Drug Abuse (NIDA)